 - The Skeleton Coast, named after the bones from whaling that once lay scattered on its shores, is home to colonies of Cape Fur Seals and seabirds.
 Inland, amongst its sand dunes, canyons and mountains you can find desert adapted elephants, black rhinos, lions, giraffes, zebras and cheetahs.
 Offshore you can see killer whales, dolphins and humpback whales.

 - Damaraland is a rocky desert wilderness with huge granite domes and geological features such as Organ Pipes and Burnt Mountain.
 You can visit caves with rock engravings and paintings.

 - Swakopmund is coastal centre for adventure activities including sand boarding, quad biking, parachuting and deep sea fishing.
 It is also a great place for birdwatching.

-- Visit the Africat Foundation in Okomjima and stay in one of its lodges where you can track cheetah on foot and watch leopards from hides or game viewing vehicles.
-The aim of the foundation is long term conservation and survival of Namibia’s largest carnivores in their natural habitat.
+- Visit the Africat Foundation in Okomjima and stay in one of its lodges where you can track cheetahs on foot and watch leopards from hides or game viewing vehicles.
+The aim of the foundation is long-term conservation and survival of Namibia’s largest carnivores in their natural habitat.

 Self Drive Namibia

 from £4805 per person